 - Excellent sound and bass response provided by woofers and tweeters as amplified by efficient class D power amps,

-- Authentic and detailed sound even when mixed in a small home studio without compromises, thanks to the 56-bit DSP processor
+- Authentic and detailed sound even when mixed in a small space or home studio without compromises, thanks to the 56-bit DSP processor.

 - Enables you to optimize sound through three switches dedicated for bass, treble, and free field/desktop compensation,